 - Each fine is listed on a separate line.

-- Click the box in the 'Pay' column for each fine you wish to pay then click 'Pay Fines'.
+- Tick the box in the 'Pay' column for each fine you wish to pay and click 'Pay Fines'.

-- You should then see confirmation of the total paid.
-Any fines not included in your selection will still be available to pay.
+- Confirmation of total paid displays.
+Any fines not in your selection will still be available to pay.

-If you wish to dispute a library fine due to extenuating circumstances such as illness, family bereavement or other personal reasons, please complete the Fines Disputes Form.
+If you wish to dispute a library fine due to extenuating circumstances such as illness, family bereavement or other personal reasons, please complete the Fines disputes form downloadable below.

 Return the form (along with any supporting evidence) to:

 You should expect a response within 7 working days after receipt of your form.

 Information Services uses a secure third party provider to process payments.
 We take the security of your personal data very seriously - your credit or debit card details are not seen by Information Services, and the personal data we hold about you (name, address, department, course) are not seen by the company providing the payment service.

 Illness - Users are requested to provide a medical note from a GP, hospital or clinic or provide confirmation from their department of their medical absence.

 Family bereavement and other exceptional personal reasons - Users are requested to provide confirmation from someone who can confirm what has happened e.g. tutor, disability officer.

 User not receiving (or not reading) email reminders or messages filtered into clutter/junk folder - Email notices and reminders are sent as a courtesy only.
 It is the borrower's responsibility to remain aware of the return/renewal date of their items.